fpdf-easytable/fpdf-easytable/README.md

 	<b>H<i>e</i><s "font-family:myfont">ll<s "font-size">o</s></s></b>
 ````

-# Common Errors
+# Common Error

 One very common error is to forget to add the fonts and its different style (I, B, IB) used in the document.
-Let's suppose that in your document you use "my_favourite_font" you need to add
+Let's suppose that in your document you use "my_favourite_font".
+Then you need to add

     $pdf->AddFont('MyFabFont','','my_favourite_font.php');

-if you are using the bold version of it, then you must include:
+if you are using the bold version of it, then you must add:

     $pdf->AddFont('MyFabFont','B','my_favourite_font_bold.php');